How statistics are calculated

 In 2020, Adobe released yet another incarnation of AEM – AEM as a Cloud Service (AEM aaCS).
 As per Adobe, it’s a solution for complex, mid-size companies with volatile business models that need a leaner and more agile content manager.

 Today, Adobe’s Experience Manager is widely considered one of the most feature-rich, out-of-the-box-ready DXP applications.
-It offers a unified solution for digital asset and content management, and has been adopted by many businesses to help them achieve real-time, relevant and personalised digital experiences.
+It offers a unified solution for digital asset and content management and has been adopted by many businesses to help them achieve real-time, relevant, and personalized digital experiences, all seamlessly integrated within Adobe’s cloud ecosystem.

 Some Examples of AEM Integrations